 When you schedule time to meet with your boss to discuss taking a sabbatical, make sure you inform them on the topic of your meeting.
 The discussion will more than likely be counterproductive if the sabbatical topic gets brought up for the first time five minutes into the meeting.

-6. Start the meeting off on a high note... and do a little crawling
+6. Start the Meeting off on a High... and do a Little Crawling

 Make it about them.
 Start the conversation off by saying that you truly enjoy being an employee for such an esteemed and people-centric company.
 If the company knows how happy you are in your job, they will more than likely try and keep you happy and worry less about replacing you.

-7. Get the 'whys' out on the table
+7. Get the 'Why' out on the Table

-Now that you have made your manager feel all warm and fuzzy on the inside, start breaking down your rationale for wanting to take a sabbatical/leave: Why is it important to you?
+Now that you've made your manager feel all warm and fuzzy on the inside, start breaking down your rationale for wanting to take leave: Why is it important to you?
 What do you hope to get out of it?
 Why is now a better time than ever to improve yourself?

-If you have a good relationship with your management, they will hopefully want to help out!
+If you have a good relationship with your management, they will want to help out!

-If a manager has a clear idea of how it will benefit them and also how it will benefit them before and after you leave, this can help your case.
+If a manager has a clear idea of how it will benefit them before and after you leave, this can help your case.

-You need to tie your request back into your career growth and discuss how your time off will benefit you BOTH on a personal and professional level.
+You need to tie your request into your career growth and discuss how your time off will benefit you on both a personal and professional level.

 Even if you are dead set on your plans for taking the sabbatical (and the reasoning’s behind them) your manager will appreciate if you ask for his or her feedback.
 This shows that you value their opinion.
 Some questions to ask are as follows: